What to see on CCC Go, Netflix, Mubi and Cine.ar Play

 Eva’s possessions (Paramount Network, at 11.30pm)

-After recovering from a demonic possession, Ava is forced to join a support group called Possessed Anonymous, with the goal of returning to normalcy.
+After recovering from demon possession, Ava is forced to join a support group called Possessed Anonymous, with the goal of returning to normalcy.
 Meanwhile, a huge blood stain appears in his apartment.

 NETFLIX